rostgaard/Twisted-PJSUA/README.md

  sudo apt-get install python-pip libasound2-dev && \
  sudo pip install twisted-web2

+### WebUI Requirements
+ - jQuery
+ - Bootstrap.js

+Both should be placed in lib/ of the webroot.

 ## Build instruction

 Start by building the PJSIP/PJSUA library and the corresponding Python egg.